ewels/tallphil.co.uk/_posts/2016-05-26-writing-good-log-files.md

 filenames.
-However, what makes it really tricky to use is its format - the syntax of each line is very similar to others and can only be properly understood in the context of what's written around it _(MultiQC counts the indentation spaces with nested loops)._
+However, what makes it really tricky to use is its format - the syntax of each line is very similar to others and can only be properly understood in the context of what's written around it _(MultiQC counts the indentation spaces with nested loops, yuck)._

 Compare this to the summary output from [Salmon](https://combine-lab.github.io/salmon/) - a tool for quantifying